 On balance, both brands have a tone of voice specific to them – and they both work well.
 It’s all about knowing your audience.

 Your logo isn’t the only visual piece of branding that you’ll be relying on.
 Making sure you have consistent and relevant brand imagery is key.
 This covers anything visual that you choose to use within your brand, whether it’s vector icons within your website or photographs and illustrations that you use within blogs and social media.

 A brand that has consistent imagery gives off the impression it’s got its act together.
 It comes across as reliable when all your brand imagery is matching or follows a certain set of rules.
 Consumers are more likely to buy into a brand that has matching visuals over a brand that doesn’t.

-Likewise, Chainlink achieve the same effect through their vectors and graphics used within their website.
+Likewise, Chainlink achieves the same effect through the vectors and graphics used within their website.